Even-cycle decompositions of graphs with no odd-$K_4$-minor: Signed graphs, re-signing, and odd minors

-We will require the following well-known lemma, which is easily proved by induction.
+We will require the following well-known lemma, first proved by Zaslavsky~\cite{zaslavsky82}.

-\begin{LEM} Let $(G, \Sigma)$ be a signed graph.
-For any $F \subseteq E(G)$ which does not contain a cycle, there exists a signature which is disjoint from $F$ and equivalent to $\Sigma$. \end{LEM}
+\begin{LEM}[Zaslavsky~\cite{zaslavsky82}] Let $(G, \Sigma)$ be a signed graph.
+For every forest $F$ which is a subgraph of $G$, there exists a signature which is disjoint from $E(F)$ and equivalent to $\Sigma$. \end{LEM}

-A \emph{minor} of a signed graph $(G, \Sigma)$ is a signed graph that can be obtained from $(G,\Sigma)$ by any of the following operations: re-signing, deleting edges or vertices, and contracting even edges.
+A \emph{minor} of a signed graph $(G, \Sigma)$ is a signed graph that can be obtained from $(G,\Sigma)$ by any of the following operations: re-signing, deleting edges or vertices, and contracting positive edges.
 For a graph $H$, \emph{odd-$H$} is the signed graph $(H, E(H))$.
-A signed graph is \emph{odd-$H$-minor free} if it has no minor that is isomorphic to an odd-$H$.
+A signed graph is \emph{odd-$H$-minor-free} if it has no minor that is isomorphic to an odd-$H$.
+A graph $G$ is \emph{odd-$H$-minor-free} if the odd-$G$ is odd-$H$-minor-free.

-Now that our terms have been defined, we restate our main theorem. \begin{THM} Every $2$-connected Eulerian loopless odd-$K_4$-minor free signed graph with an even number of odd edges is even cycle decomposable. \end{THM}
+Now that our terms have been defined, we restate our main theorem. \begin{THM} Every $2$-connected Eulerian loopless odd-$K_4$-minor-free signed graph with an even number of negative edges is balanced-cycle decomposable. \end{THM}

-Observe that a graph $G$ is even cycle decomposable if and only if the signed graph $(G, E(G))$ is even cycle decomposable.
-For a bipartite graph $G$, the signed graph $(G, E(G))$ contains no odd-$K_3$-minor.
-Thus, Conjecture~\ref{oddk5free} indeed implies Proposition~\ref{trivial}.
-On the other hand, if a signed graph $(G, \Sigma)$ contains an odd $H$-minor, then evidently $G$ contains an $H$-minor.
-Thus, Conjecture~\ref{oddk5free} also implies Theorem~\ref{zhang}.
+As we discussed in Section~\ref{sec:intro}, $K_4$ cannot be replaced with $K_5$ in the above theorem.
+For that, we state an equivalent formulation of Theorem~\ref{counterexample} and present a proof which is due to Cheolwon Heo.

+\begin{THM} There exists a $2$-connected Eulerian loopless odd-$K_5$-minor-free signed graph with an even number of negative edges which is not balanced-cycle decomposable. \end{THM}

+\begin{proof} We claim that the signed graph $(G, \Sigma)$ in Figure~\ref{fig:counterex} is such a signed graph.
+Evidently, $G$ is $2$-connected, Eulerian and loopless.
+We claim that $(G, \Sigma)$ is not balanced-cycle decomposable.
+Let $C$ be an arbitrary cycle in a balanced-cycle decomposition of $(G, \Sigma)$.
+Note that $G$ only contains cycles of length $2,5,6,8$, or $9$.
+Since all $2$-cycles are unbalanced, $C$ has length $5,6,8$, or $9$.
+On the other hand, it is easy to check that if $C$ has length $5$ or $6$, then some block of $(G \setminus E(C), \Sigma \setminus E(C))$ is an unbalanced $2$-cycle, which is a contradiction.
+Thus, $C$ has length $8$ or $9$.
+But $|E(G)|=20$ and $8a+9b \neq 20$ for all non-negative integers $a,b$.

+It remains to show that $(G, \Sigma)$ does not contain an odd-$K_5$-minor.
+By degree considerations, the only way to obtain a $K_5$-minor from the Petersen graph is to contract a perfect matching.
+Thus, to obtain odd-$K_5$ from $(G,\Sigma)$ we must delete exactly one edge from each $2$-cycle and then contract a perfect matching $M$.
+Let $C$ be the balanced $5$-cycle $57968$.
+It is easy to see that $|M \cap E(C)| \in \{0,2\}$.
+Thus, our odd-$K_5$-minor either contains a balanced $5$-cycle or a balanced $3$-cycle, which is a contradiction. \end{proof}